Divorce after 20 Years: A Negotiation Survival Guide

 Let's take a closer look at how divorcing after 20 years of marriage (or more) can impact the specific financial, emotional, and parental issues you'll face as you go through your divorce.

-Divorce After 20 Years of Marriage
+Divorce after 20 Years of Marriage

 There are significant personal and parental challenges that come with a divorce after 20 years.
 Not to mention issues a couple might face concerning financial topics like child support and alimony.